 Although i have discovered a solution to my internal conflicts, and am convinced most had no physiological causes, it still cropped up, being in my situation.
 I had once ended up on the same psychiatric ward my father had also stayed on, I was feeling a nip of concern.
 My hope was that love, a pinch of divine grace, and a resentment free environment would be protection enough for all of them.

 A real spanner hit the works at the thirty week scan.
 The birth was set to go ahead at the local hospital, it was where Stacey and Frankie were born.
-At the last minute the paediatricians pulled out, so another hospital stepped up to take us.
+At the last-minute the pediatricians pulled out, so another hospital stepped up to take us.
 I didn’t mind the inconvenience of the travelling, as the hospital was bigger, and better equipped to deal with any emergencies that may occur.

 It knocked Stacey for six.
 She was nervous anyway, now she had to cope with the stress of all new specialists , an unfamiliar hospital with unfamiliar faces.
 It was a real blow to her confidence.

-I remained exited for the most.
-The prospect of triplets and stepping up to fatherhood didn’t phase me one bit.
+I remained excited for the most.
+The prospect of triplets and stepping up to fatherhood didn’t faze me one bit.
 I was as ready as I could be.
 Whatever the outcome Would be.
 I felt my purpose in life, it was quite a thing to discover.

 I finished work and played my last gig with my band on the Friday, Stacey, Frankie and myself spent the weekend in the garden with the paddling pool, saying goodbye to the little life we had known as just three of us.
 It was still bizarre.